Trucking

 3. Specialized MC Authorities

-But wait, there's more!
-The trucking world isn't just about property and household goods.
-It's got niches for everyone:
+Of course, the trucking world isn't just about property and household goods.
+It's got niches for everyone.: Here are some other MC authorities that may better fit your business:

-• International Movers: There are specialized authorities for handling cargo with an international passport for the globetrotters of the trucking realm.
-Think cargos that jet off to foreign lands or touch down on American soil from faraway places.
-These can require extra stamps in your paperwork.
-You will find two types in this category:
+There are specialized authorities for handling international cargo.
+Think products or goods that jet off to foreign lands or touch down on American soil from faraway places.
+International transportation requires extra stamps in your paperwork.
+You will find two types in this category, as defined by the FMCSA:

-To learn more about these, take a look at the FMCSA official page
+To learn more about these authorities and how to apply, visit the FMCSA official page.

-Are the MC Number and USDOT Number the Same?
+What’s the Difference Between an MC Number and USDOT Number?

 • Obtaining safety permits for carriers transporting hazardous materials